JOHNNYMACONNY/ybf-studio/docs/documentation_updates_summary.md

 ## Overview

-This document summarizes all documentation updates made to fix inaccuracies and improve the completeness of the AudioServiceApp documentation suite.
+This document summarizes all documentation updates made to fix inaccuracies and improve the completeness of the YBF Studio documentation suite.

 ---